Skip to Main Content

 Peer-reviewed articles and journals are considered 'scholarly' -- they are created by scholars and for scholars.

 Note that all peer-reviewed journals are scholarly, but not all scholarly journals are peer-reviewed.
+For example, a scholarly journal might publish essays or editorials that are not peer-reviewed.
+Only research articles that go through peer review process are considered ‘peer-reviewed.’

 Related Research Guides